 A high-ranking Nazi bureaucrat who sat at the table where the Holocaust was coordinated, then vanished into post-war obscurity.

-Erich Neumann's story is one of chilling bureaucratic normalcy within the Nazi terror machine.
-A lawyer by training, he rose through the ranks of the civil service, joining the Nazi Party and the SS.
-His significance is cemented by a single, dreadful appointment: his presence at the Wannsee Conference in January 1942.
-As the State Secretary representing four key economic ministries, Neumann’s role was to advocate for the interests of German war industries, notably arguing for the temporary exemption of Jewish armaments workers from the unfolding genocide.
-He was not a ideologue shouting from a podium, but a technocrat ensuring the machinery of destruction did not disrupt the machinery of war.
-Captured after the war, he was released without standing trial, a fate that allowed him to fade from history as quietly as he had operated within it—a stark reminder of how mass evil is often administered by men in suits, not just men in uniforms.
+Erich Neumann attended the Wannsee Conference in January 1942 as a State Secretary representing four key economic ministries.
+Born in 1892, this lawyer by training rose through the civil service, joining the Nazi Party and the SS.
+At the conference, he argued for the temporary exemption of Jewish armaments workers from the unfolding genocide, advocating for German war industries.
+He was a technocrat ensuring the machinery of destruction did not disrupt the machinery of war.
+Captured after the war, Neumann was released without standing trial.
+He faded from history as quietly as he operated within it—a stark reminder of how mass evil is administered by men in suits, not just uniforms.
+He died in 1951.

 1883–1900